- October 1, 2018

 We’ll even bring out the “big guns,” with our laser dentistry, to help you fight back.

 If you notice symptoms like red, swollen or bleeding gums, you should seek help.
 You may have gingivitis, which is the early signs of gum disease.
-This can often be treated by being more deliberate about your oral hygiene routine and treatments like scaling and root planing.
+This can often be treated by being more deliberate about your oral hygiene routine and treatments like scaling and root planing (also commonly known as a deep teeth cleaning).

 In the more advanced stages, you may notice receding gums, lingering bad breath, and loose teeth.
 You may or may not have sore gums, so you should not think that you are fine even if you aren’t feeling any pain.
 With more serious infections, treating gum disease with lasers can remove the infected tissue.
 This helps to save more of your healthy gum tissue and speeds up your recovery compared to gum surgery.

 Many times in movies, the main character will face a setback caused by the main villain.
 We can help you get your mouth back in shape if gum disease does some damage.